What is included in the Tour Package?

 > We ask that you arrive on tour in good health.

-Please note that we will aim to update our protocol as and when local guidelines change (guidelines correct as of April 26th, 2021).
-Whilst we are providing a framework to reduce risk during travel, it does not replace personal responsibility for adherence to WHO recommendations including regular hand washing and maintaining social distancing.
+Please note that we will aim to update our protocol as and when local guidelines change.
+Whilst we are providing a framework to reduce risk during travel, it does not replace personal responsibility for adherence to recommendations, including regular hand washing and maintaining social distancing.
 This protocol is meant to complement the in-country rules and regulations on tourism and as such additional measures may be adapted depending on the region we are travelling in.

 Bibliography